-Judging the student or group’s year level into consideration.
+Judging the student or group’s year level will be taken into consideration.

-It was also a chance to have a lot of fun playing with cool technology.
+It is also a chance to have a lot of fun playing with cool technology.

-In completing their project, students were permitted to align their entry with the geography, science, mathematics and technology curricula.
+In completing their project, students will be permitted to align their entry with the geography, science, mathematics and technology curricula.